Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?

 1.1.
 Download the app

-Go to the following link and download the AudioRemote.dmg file:
+Open the link below and download the AudioRemote.dmg file:

 Click the latest .dmg file (for example: AudioRemote-v2.4.0.dmg)